Continuous Record Asymptotics for Change-Points Models: Introduction

-Our continuous record limit distribution is characterized by some notable aspects.
-With the time horizon $\left[0,\,N\right]$ fixed, we can account for the asymmetric informational content provided by the pre- and post-break sample observations, i.e., the time span and the position of the break date $N_{b}^{0}$ convey useful information about the finite-sample distribution.
-In contrast, this is not achievable under the large-$N$ shrinkage asymptotic framework because both pre- and post-break segments expand proportionately at $T$ increases and, given the mixing assumptions imposed, only the neighborhood around the break date remains relevant.
-Furthermore, the domain of the extremum depends on the position of the break $N_{b}^{0}$ and thus the distribution is asymmetric, in general.
+We study a general change-point problem under a continuous record asymptotic framework and develop inference procedures based on the derived asymptotic distribution.
+We establish consistency at rate-$T$ convergence for the least-squares estimate of the break date, assumed to occur at time $N_{b}^{0}$.
+Given the fast rate of convergence, we introduce a limit theory with shrinking magnitudes of shifts and increasing variance of the residual process local to the change-point.
+The asymptotic distribution corresponds to the location of the extremum of a function of the (quadratic) variation of the regressors and of a Gaussian centered martingale process over some time interval.
+It is characterized by some notable aspects.
+With the time horizon $\left[0,\,N\right]$ fixed, we can account for the asymmetric informational content provided by the pre- and post-break observations, i.e., the time span and the position of the break date $N_{b}^{0}$ convey useful information about the finite-sample distribution.
+In contrast, this is not achievable under the large-$N$ shrinkage asymptotic framework because both pre- and post-break segments expand proportionately as $T$ increases and, given the mixing assumptions imposed, only the neighborhood around the break date remains relevant.
+Further, the domain of the extremum depends on the position of the break $N_{b}^{0}$ relative to $N$, or total span, and thus the distribution is asymmetric, in general.
 The degree of asymmetry increases as the true break point moves away from mid-sample.
 This holds unless the magnitude of the break is large, in which case the density is symmetric irrespective of the location of the break.
-This accords with simulation evidence which documents that the break point estimate is less precise and the coverage rates of the confidence intervals less reliable when the break is not at mid-sample.
-These results are natural consequences of our continuous record asymptotic theory, which indicate that the time span, location and magnitude of the break and statistical properties of the errors and regressors all jointly play a primary role in shaping the limit distribution of the break date estimator.
-For example, when the shift magnitude is small, the density displays three modes.
+This accords with simulation evidence which documents that the break point estimate is less precise and the coverage rates of the confidence intervals less reliable when the break is not at mid-sample {[}see, e.g., \citet{chang/perron:18}{]}.
+When the shift magnitude is small, the density displays three modes.
 As the shift magnitude increases, this tri-modality vanishes.
+We show empirically that all of these features are shared by the finite-sample distribution of the least-squares estimator of the break date.
+Hence, the continuous record asymptotics theory provides an accurate approximation to the finite-sample distribution of the break date estimator.
+In contrast, we show that the large-$N$ shrinkage asymptotic distribution of \citet{yao:87} and \citet{bai:97RES} provides a poor approximation to the finite-sample distribution and does not share any of those features as we discuss.